-MNDNR's St. Louis River Restoration Initiative (SLRRI) is a collaborative program that has successfully enhanced and restored the ecological diversity of this unique and valuable resource.
-The vision for the Estuary includes diverse, productive, and healthy aquatic and terrestrial ecosystems of the river and watershed.
-Contributing to this vision, MNDNR will restore 133 acres of priority aquatic and riparian habitat at multiple sites in the Estuary in partnership with the Minnesota Land Trust.
-When Phase 6 is complete, approximately 627 acres of habitat will have been restored by using OHF funds to leverage a substantial amount of federal funding.
+MNDNR's St. Louis River Restoration Initiative (SLRRI) is a collaborative program enhancing and restoring this unique and valuable resource.
+The SLRRI's vision for the estuary includes diverse, productive, and healthy aquatic and terrestrial ecosystems of the river and watershed.
+Contributing to this vision, MNDNR works with partners throughout the 12,000-acre estuary to identify and prioritize key projects and implement previously identified projects that restore 100 acres of priority aquatic and riparian habitat.
+When Phase 7 is complete, approximately 661 acres of habitat will have been restored, using OHF funds to leverage a substantial amount of federal funding.